bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 sudo su cowrie -<br>

 ## Editing the Cowrie Configuration File
-This is the location for the DShield sensor configuration.<br>
+This is the location for the DShield sensor configuration.
+This file also contains the IP address your are going to be accessing the sensor from<br>
 $ sudo vi /etc/dshield.ini<br>

 ## Troubleshooting DShield isc-agent